CROSSINGTUD/MetaCrySL/README.md

    * Run the `main` function with the location of a `configuration` file.
       * eg.: `rascal> main(|cwd:///samples/jca/android/config/Android0108.config|);`

-**Note** it must be necessary to update the `src` and `out` folders in the configuration files.
+**Note:** You must review the `src` and `out` paths of the configuration files.
+These configuration files are within the following folders:

-Otherwise, a `File not found ...` exception might be thrown.
+   * samples/jca/android/config/
+   * samples/jca/android-cc/config/
+   * samples/jca/android-bsi/config/

+The `src` folder must point to the full-qualified path of the `samples/jca` directory (within the MetaCrySL local repository).
+You can decide where MetaCrySL should generate the resulting CrySL rules (the `out` directory).
 See the example bellow.

 ```
 config Android0108 {